davidamaro/GroupFunctions.jl/docs/src/states.md

 ```

 The betweenness condition imposes the requirement:
 ```math
 c_{i-1,j} \geq c_{i,j} \geq c_{i-1,j+1}.
 ```

-To introduce a `GTPattern`, simply write an array of arrays with the content of
+To introduce a `GTPattern`, write an array of arrays with the content of
-the pattern as argument:
+the pattern as the argument:
 ```julia
 GTPattern([[2,1,0], [2,1], [2]])
 ```